-8 Id. ¶ 1.
+Id. ¶ 1.
 Thus, on July 29, 1999, the PRC issued an arrest order for Li Hongzhi.
 Id. ¶ 2.
+As such, the PRC contends that in outlawing the Falun Gong, it acted "in accordance with law."
+Id.

-As such, the context, the Plan if RC laintenals that live diaments the climate of the land in the Plan if RC laintenals that live diaments the context of the laintenance of the l 10 rights abuses suffered directly by the individual Plaintiffs while detained by Chinese authorities - torture, cruel, inhuman and degrading treatment, and arbitrary detention.
+Viewed in this context, the Plaintiffs' claims can be divided into two categories.
+First, there are claims which allege human rights abuses suffered directly by the individual Plaintiffs while detained by Chinese authorities - torture, cruel, inhuman and degrading treatment, and arbitrary detention.
 These claims are not dependent upon the legality of the PRC's decision to outlaw the Falun Gong or the bona fides of the PRC's asserted justification for the arrest and detentions of FLG supporters and practitioners.
 Nor do they depend on facts beyond the individual circumstances of the detention of each individual Plaintiff.
 As the Plaintiffs assert in their reply to the PRC's filing, at least with respect to these claims, "the lawfulness of Falun Gong is not an issue that needs to be addressed by the Court . . . since the sole question posed by the complaints is whether Defendant officials carried out acts of torture [] and other gross human rights violations against the Plaintiffs . . .
 If they did, the reason they committed the atrocities is irrelevant."
 Plaintiffs' Motion to Strike the Government of China's Statement, at 2.
 As explained below, if the Defendants herein committed or are legally responsible for the commission of the acts complained of, such as torture, while the Plaintiffs were detained, any asserted justification for their arrest is legally irrelevant.